Black Catholic Movement: Legacy

 While racism continues to be an issue in American Catholicism, the Black Catholic Movement's legacy of inculturation and institutions continues to provide a buffer of sorts, providing previously nonexistent outlets for advocacy, protection, preservation, and perseverance.

 With the exception of the NBCLC (now arguably replaced by the NBCC), the major national Black Catholic organizations and conferences continue to meet regularly, 52 years after the movement began and a quarter-century since it informally ended.
 The NBCC continues to issue a "Pastoral Plan of Action" periodically, and the various organizations have issued a number of statements—together and independently—concerning various issues of importance in the Black (and Black Catholic) community.

 Roughly a quarter of Black Catholics worship in historically-Black parishes, and these institutions almost without exception preserve the form of Black Catholic worship and spiritual life developed during the Black Catholic Movement, mostly from the model of the larger Black Church.

 In popular culture

-In 1987, Black Catholic theologian, historian, and liturgist Servant of God Sr. Dr. Thea Bowman was profiled on 60 Minutes by Mike Wallace, whom she at one point famously persuaded to utter the phrase "Black is beautiful."
-This appearance would catch the eye of Harry Belafonte, who eventually bought the rights to her life story and recruited Whoopi Goldberg to portray her in a biopic.
-Thea would pass away soon after in 1991 from cancer and the film never materialized.
+In 1987, Black Catholic theologian, historian, and liturgist Thea Bowman was profiled on 60 Minutes by Mike Wallace, whom she at one point famously persuaded to utter the phrase "Black is beautiful."
+This appearance caught the eye of Harry Belafonte, who eventually bought the film rights to her life story and recruited Whoopi Goldberg to portray her in a biopic.
+Bowman died soon after in 1991 from cancer and the film never materialized.

-A year later, however, Goldberg would—ironically enough—portray a gospel-singing Black nun in the 1992 American musical comedy, Sister Act.
+A year later, however, Goldberg portrayed a gospel-singing Black nun in the 1992 American musical comedy Sister Act.
 Its 1993 sequel featured a similar story, with Goldberg's character helping an interracial group of urban Catholic high school students form a choir and perform various forms of African-American music (especially gospel).
 A sequel is currently in the works for Disney+.